MILITARY EQUAL OPPORTUNITY (MEO) OFFICE

 Chain of Command

-The Chain of Command is the primary and preferred channel to prevent and respond to complaints of Prohibited Activities and Conduct (PAC).
-Use of the chain of command to address PAC exemplifies trust in leadership to address violations of our standards quickly and effectively.
+The Chain of Command is the primary and preferred channel to prevent and respond to complaints of PAC.
+Use of the chain of command to address PAC exemplifies trust in leadership to quickly and effectively address violations of our standards.

 Equal Opportunity Advisor